-Inspections are non-invasive visual examinations of homes and reveal significant defects in the property that a homebuyer can miss.
+Inspections are non-invasive visual examinations of homes.
+Home inspections can reveal significant defects in the property that a homebuyer may miss.

-A thorough home inspection can uncover issues like mold infestation or faulty electrical systems and give home buyers an estimate of the maintenance required on the property.
-Home inspections also save home buyers from making the wrong investment beforehand.
+A thorough home inspection can uncover issues like mold infestation or faulty electrical systems.
+Inspections also give home buyers an estimate of the maintenance required on the property.

-🤌 Home Inspection Indiana: Everything you need to know about home inspections
+🤌 Indiana Home Inspection: Everything you need to know about home inspections in Indiana

 What are Home Inspectors?

-👉 A good home inspector will uncover “hidden” issues of the property and save you from unexpected repairs.
+👉 A good home inspector will uncover “hidden” issues of the property and save you from buying a poorly maintained house.

 What do Home Inspectors Look for in Indiana?